Galois groups and group actions on Lie algebras: Preliminaries

-In this case, the associated unified product $\mathfrak{g} \,\natural \, V = \mathfrak{g} \# \, V $ is the classical \emph{crossed product} of the Lie algebras $\mathfrak{g}$ and $V$ introduced in \cite{CE} in connection to the extension problem.
+In this case, the associated unified product $\mathfrak{g} \,\natural \, V = \mathfrak{g} \# \, V $ is the classical crossed product of the Lie algebras $\mathfrak{g}$ and $V$ introduced in \cite{CE} in connection to the extension problem.
 The Lie algebra $\mathfrak{g} \# \, V $ is an extension of $V$ by $\mathfrak{g}$, which in an ideal of it.
-Although it is completely different from both the crossed and the bicrossed product, the following construction is also a special case of the unified product and will play a key role in the paper:
+Although it is completely different from both the crossed and the bicrossed product, the following construction is also a special case of the unified product: